kw1234/CategoriesProductsAPI/README.md

 ### Products
 - A Product can have multiple categories
-- A Product
+- A Product has metadata such as price, etc.
-- A product can have a multiple categories.

 ### API Requirements
 - The Entities must get saved in MongoDb and be retrieved via POST and GET methods respectively.